 Aside from having a great pasture room for the horses on the property, ensuring the field is fully fenced is crucial to keeping the horses safe and secure.
 This will not only help keep the horses in, but it will keep any predators from getting in.

-When choosing the fencing for your property it should appear to be a solid barrier to the horses.
+When choosing the horse fencing for your property it should appear to be a solid barrier.
 This will prevent them from running into it or challenging it.
 Having a fence that is constructed to prevent injuries if an accident were to ever happen to a horse.